 Holding the breath comes naturally to us when underwater or when lifting something heavy.
-This is the closed-jug technique (my name).
+This is the closed-jug technique (my term).
 Picture a jug with a cork in the top.
-We fill our lungs with air, close the glottis (bring the vocal folds together to block further inflow and outflow of air), and leave it at that for as long as we need to.
+We fill our lungs with air, close the glottis (bring the vocal folds together to block further inflow and outflow of air), and leave it like that for as long as we need to do so.
 We can relax the breathing muscles themselves since the closed glottis is doing the work.
-In fact, we can even tighten our abs and push.
+Or we can even tighten our abs and push against the closed glottis.

 In both of the cases I mention above, swimming and lifting, that’s a good strategy.

 We’re holding our breath, but we’re not trapping it.
-Instead, our breathing muscles are doing the work instead of the glottis.
+Instead, our breathing muscles are doing the work rather than the glottis.

 From here, we can practice remaining in the position of inhalation, or we can sing a note.
 This is the open jug technique (again my term).